Fiduciary vs Financial Advisor: Make the Right Choice for Your Future

 Conflict of Interest

-Fiduciaries are committed to avoiding conflicts of interest to maintain the integrity of their client relationships.
+Fiduciaries are committed to minimizing conflicts of interest to maintain the integrity of their client relationships.
 They achieve this by fully disclosing any potential conflicts and taking proactive steps to mitigate them.
 This transparency fosters trust and ensures that clients can rely on their advisor to act solely in their best interests.

 Non-fiduciary advisors, such as brokers or insurance agents, may face conflicts of interest due to their compensation structure.
 For example, a broker who earns commissions based on product sales may be incentivized to recommend certain investments that may not be the most suitable for the client but offer higher commissions.